alexberardi/jarvis-whisper-api/README.md

-# whisper-cpp-api
+# jarvis-native-api

-A lightweight REST API wrapper for whisper.cpp
+A macOS-native REST API wrapper for whisper.cpp using CoreML for fast local transcription